publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schX/m__us_usc_t42_s1206.md

 [Act Aug.
 28, 1950, ch.
 809][/us/act/1950-08-28/ch809], title III, § 343(b), [64 Stat.
 554][/us/stat/64/554], provided that:

-> “The amendment made by subsection (a) \[amending this section\] shall take effect October 1, 1950, except that the exclusion of money payments to needy individuals described in clause (a) or (b) of section 1006 of the Social Security Act \[this section\] as so amended shall, in the case of any of such individuals who are not patients in a public institution, be effective July 1, 1952.”
+> “The amendment made by subsection (a) \[amending this section\] shall take effect October 1, 1950, except that the exclusion of money payments to needy individuals described in \[former\] clause (a) or (b) of section 1006 of the Social Security Act \[[42 U.S.C.
+1206][/us/usc/t42/s1206]\] as so amended shall, in the case of any of such individuals who are not patients in a public institution, be effective July 1, 1952.”

 ----------